Optimizing the overall user experience and of an AI-powered women’s fitness app using OOUX & ORCA

 shapeshifting objects (the same thing looks different in 2 places)

-Then, by using the ORCA system map I created (objects, relationships, calls-to-action, and attributes) and the new component library, I made new versions of the screens, specifically related to the training plans, sessions, and cycle information.
+By using the ORCA system map we created and the new component library, I made new versions of the screens, specifically related to the training plans, sessions, and cycle information.

 A snapshot of the ORCA board I created, showing the OBJECTS in blue, the CTAs a user can do to each object in green, and the attributes of the objects in yellow and red.
 Darker shades indicate that it's a possibility, while the lighter shades indicate that the app already shows this or does this somehow.